Error404Shubh/Error404Shubh/README.md

 - 🏆 AWS Certified Developer - Associate
 - 🔧 Experienced in developing scalable backend systems and RESTful APIs
 - 🌍 Enjoy collaborating with cross-functional teams on global projects
+- 🏔️ When not coding, you'll find me exploring mountains and nature trails

 ---